Even When You Do Bad Things

 A happy marriage requires us to forgive each other often.
 Voddie Baucham explains that the only way to do that is to have a solid grasp of God's great forgiveness of us through Christ on FamilyLife Today®.

-Action points: The withholding of forgiveness can become an odd source of power in a marriage.
-What kind of freedom could you have if neither of you were holding a grudge over the other?
-Let a constant flow of giving and receiving forgiveness become your new normal.
+Action Points: The withholding of forgiveness can become an odd source of power for couples.
+What kind of freedom could you have if no one in your marriage was holding a grudge over the other?
+Let a constant flow of giving and receiving of forgiveness become your new normal.

 Visit the FamilyLife® Website